 While BAS tools offer a lot of benefits, they also carry some potential risks.
 They include the following:

 - Prioritization difficulties: In some cases, BAS tools identify so many different vulnerabilities and problems with the security systems that it can be difficult for security teams to know where to begin.
+Some BAS tools can help by prioritizing fixes.

 - Lack of support for zero-day attacks: While human pen testers may come up with a novel approach that no one has ever tried before, automated systems are limited to known attack and threat simulations.